ucsd-dsc-arts/dsc160-final-404-not-found-1/README.md

 ## Code

 (20 points)

-This section will link to the various code for your project (stored within this repository).
-Your code should be executable on datahub, should we choose to replicate your result.
-This includes code for:

 - Data Acquisition/ Scraping
   * [Scraping](/code/scrape_frida_arts.ipynb): This is the code we used for scraping Frida's artworks from Wiki-art.
-- code for preprocessing
+- code for preprocessing （我们没有，需要这个part吗？）
-- training code (if appropriate)

-- generative methods
+- training code / generative methods

-Link each of these items to your .ipynb or .py files within this seection, and provide a brief explanation of what the code does.
-Reading this section we should have a sense of how to run your code.
+  * [DCGAN](/Final_Project_Group_404-not-found.ipynb): This is the code we used to train the DCGAN model, from this code, we generated new superheroes based on our input DC and Marvel datasets.
+  * [Style transfer](/style_transfer_keras.ipynb): We used this style transfer to combine the style of Frida Kahlo into the new-generated superheroes from DCGAN.

 ## Results